datawire/forge/docs/tutorials/quickstart.md

 forge deploy
 ```

-9. Now let's see all our services:
+9. You can see Forge has built, pushed, and deployed the entire network of services.

 ```
 kubectl get services